 Condition 6C requires a detailed assessment of the effectiveness of the CAD system to be submitted to the Minister within 18 months of the earlier of first full operation or 1 September 2020.
 First full operation was notified on 5 August 2020 and this requirement applies from that time.
-The trial period is about 70% elapsed and the CADP assessment report needs to be submitted by at latest, 5 February 2022.
+The trial period is now complete and the CADP assessment report submitted initially in February 2022 and a revised final version in March 2022.
 The project is compliant with all requirements of Conditions 6A, 6B and 6C.